Public Health Courses (PH)

 PH 4170.
 Internship Portfolio — 3 hrs.

-Senior Project compliments the internship requirement preparing students for future employment in public health organizations.
+Internship Portfolio compliments the internship requirement preparing students for future employment in public health organizations.
+Focus on effective delivery of public health messages through a variety of communication strategies.
 Written report and oral presentation required after the completion of internship.
 Prerequisite(s): Senior standing; consent of Internship Coordinator.
 Corequisite(s): PH 4180.
 (Spring and Summer)

 PH 4180.
 Internship — 1-12 hrs.